 2025 LOUISIANA LEGISLATIVE SESSION

-The 2025 Regular Session of the Louisiana Legislature will convene at Noon on Monday, April 14, 2025.
+The 2025 Regular Session of the Louisiana Legislature adjourned on Thursday, June 12.

 2025 Retirement Legislation Impacting LASERS